2sic/2sxc-docs/2sxc Docs Generator/js-code/2sxc-api/sxc.webapi-jquery.md

 Short note: the WebAPIs work like classic javascript promises.
 So not like the data.on(event) implementation which is a bit special, this is very standard jQuery promise.

-_Till we find time to document more, please consult the [source][source]_

-## Technical Features Explained
-todo

-## Additional Properties of a Module Controller

-TODO - must document more about properties like

-1. isLoaded, lastRefresh, etc.
-2. that these are all internal-use and not guaranteed to stay stable in future versions

-_Till we find time to document more, please consult the [source][source]_

 ## Demo App and further links